zavetsec/ZavetSecHardeningBaseline/README.md

 Most Windows environments ship with settings that are actively dangerous:
 LLMNR broadcasting credentials to anyone who asks, WDigest storing plaintext passwords in memory, SMBv1 waiting for EternalBlue, audit logs sized at 20 MB that fill in hours.
-These are not edge cases — **they are defaults.**
+These are not misconfigurations — **they are shipped this way, on every fresh install.**

 `ZavetSecHardeningBaseline` fixes this.
 It audits your current state, applies a hardened baseline aligned to **CIS Benchmark**, **DISA STIG**, and